 A) Selection of finalists:

-Among all the valid participations, a jury composed of three (3) people (composed of Marie Gonneville (Public Relations Director at Moët Hennessy Canada), Alexis de Calonne (Managing Director at Moët Hennessy Canada), and Charlotte de Poncins (National Brand Manager Champagnes and Wines at Moët Hennessy Canada) shall select five (5) finalists in each of the two categories of the Award.
+Among all the valid participations, a jury composed of three (3) people (composed of Veronique Gonneville (National Communication Director at Moët Hennessy Canada), Charlotte de Poncins (National Brand Director at Moët Hennessy Canada), and Camille Libre (Associate National Brand Manager Veuve Clicquot, Chandon and Travel Retail at Moët Hennessy Canada) shall select up to a maximum of five (5) finalists in each of the two categories of the Award.
 The selection of finalists will be based on the following criteria:

-• An entrepreneurial spirit: Founder or director of an activity based in Canada.
+• An entrepreneurial spirit: Founder, Owner, Chairwoman, C.E.O C.O.O. of an activity based in Canada.
 Driving force behind the company’s success due to a pioneering approach.
 Excellent business sense, dynamism, innovation, daring and adventure.

 • A successful economic model: Profitable growth sustained for several years, with a healthy balance sheet.
 Value creation attributable to the visionary management of its director.